munstermedia/deploy-commander/README.md

 ```

 Functionality:

+It will use the code in the repo path to go to a certain branch/tag.
+This will be copied to a tag path so you'll have versioned codebases living next to each other.

 - Tag in params is optional, you should leave it empty by default unless you have a good reason for it.
 - If tag it's not set (empty) it will list the available tags and prompt for input.